factor/factor/README.txt

 terminal listener.
 If you are using Mac OS X 10.3, you can only run the X11 UI, as documented in the next section.

-The 'f' executable runs the terminal listener:
+The 'factor' executable runs the terminal listener:

-  ./f

-The Cocoa UI requires that after bootstrapping you build the Factor.app application bundle:

-  make macosx.app
+  ./factor

-This copies the runtime executable into Factor.app.
-Note that Factor.app is not self-contained, and must be run from the same directory which contains factor.image and the library sources.
+The 'Factor.app' bundle runs the Cocoa UI.
+Note that this is not a self-contained bundle, it must be run from the same directory which contains factor.image and the library sources.

 * Running Factor on Mac OS X - X11 UI